Esperanza Spalding

 Biography

-learned early lessons in the meaning of perseverance and moral character
+circumstances, she learned early lessons in the meaning of perseverance

-from the role model whom she holds in the highest regard to this
+and moral character from the role model whom she holds in the highest

-to Spalding, although not for any lack of intellectual acumen.
-She
+not come easy to Spalding, although not for any lack of intellectual

-was both blessed and cursed with a highly intuitive learning style
+acumen.
+She was both blessed and cursed with a highly intuitive

-that often put her at odds with the traditional education system.
+learning style that often put her at odds with the traditional education

-On top of that, she was shut in by a lengthy illness as a child,
+system.
+On top of that, she was shut in by a lengthy illness as

-and as a result, was home-schooled for a significant portion of
+a child, and as a result, was home-schooled for a significant portion

 to learning by rote in the conventional school setting.

-I was expected to sit in a room and swallow everything that was
+a setting where I was expected to sit in a room and swallow everything

-being fed to me,” she recalls.
-“Once I figured out what
+that was being fed to me,” she recalls.
+“Once I figured

-it was like to be home-schooled and basically self-taught, I couldn’t
+out what it was like to be home-schooled and basically self-taught,

-early age was music.
-At age four, after watching classical cellist
+from a very early age was music.
+At age four, after watching classical

 the roadmap was suddenly very clear.
 “That was when I